11 February 2022

 3. Social Confirmation

-If several people recommend a product/service/company, someone is more likely to follow the group's lead.
-Don't confuse social affirmation with authority.
-Social affirmation works more with numbers.
-Consider the example of the health check.
-In this example it is indicated that no fewer than 9.000 people preceded you with doing the health check.
-We do not yet know whether 9.000 is relatively much or whether the turnout might be disappointing in addition to the number of potential participants.
-The fact is that social affirmation is one of the seduction techniques that may or may not help in making a decision.
-An A/B test should show whether naming the 9.000 previous participants is beneficial.
+If multiple people recommend a product/service/company, someone is more likely to follow the group's example.
+Don't confuse social validation with authority.
+Social validation works more with numbers.
+Consider the example of a health check.
+This example indicates that a whopping 9.000 people have completed the health check before you.
+We don't yet know whether 9.000 is a relatively high number or whether the turnout is perhaps disappointing compared to the number of potential participants.
+The fact is that social validation is one of the persuasive techniques that, whether unconsciously or not, influences decision-making.
+An A/B test should reveal whether mentioning the 9.000 previous participants is beneficial.

 4. Sympathy